Vunnupyx/clight/developer-docs/Debugging.md

 `docker run -it --name nginx --network host --mount type=bind,source=$(pwd)/nginx.conf,target=/etc/nginx/nginx.conf -v dmgmori-mdclight-sslkeys:/etc/mdc-light/sslkeys --entrypoint sh mdclightdev.azurecr.io/mdc-web-server:<TAG>`

+After that, start the debug service by using `nginx-debug -g 'daemon off;'`

 When doing so, you could ingest an overridden version of the nginx config to debug step by step.
 ATTENTION: Double check network configuration.
 The container might be inside the wrong network.